The Devil Wears Prada (film): Popular culture and society

-The film has made a lasting impact on popular culture.
-Although a TV series based on it was not picked up, in the years after its release The Simpsons titled an episode "The Devil Wears Nada" and parodied some scenes.
+The film had a lasting impact on popular culture.
+In 2009, The Simpsons titled an episode "The Devil Wears Nada" and parodied some scenes.
 The American version of The Office began an episode with Steve Carell as Michael Scott imitating Miranda after watching the film on Netflix.
 On episode 18 of season 14 of Keeping Up with the Kardashians, Kris Jenner dressed as Miranda, channeling her 'Boss Lady' persona.
-In 2019, reports that Minnesota Senator Amy Klobuchar, then seeking the Democratic presidential nomination for the 2020 election, mistreated her staff and made unreasonable demands of them led some writers to invoke Miranda as a point of reference.
+In 2019, reports that Minnesota Senator Amy Klobuchar, then seeking the Democratic presidential nomination, mistreated her staff and making unreasonable demands led some writers to mention Miranda.

-In 2008, The New York Times wrote that the movie had defined the image of a personal assistant in the public mind.
-Seven years later, Dissent's Francesca Mari wrote about "the assistant economy" by which many creative professionals rely on workers so titled to do menial personal and professional tasks for them; she pointed to The Devil Wears Prada as the best-known narrative of assistantship.
-The next year, writing about a proposed change in U.S. federal overtime regulations that was seen as threatening to that practice, the Times called it the 'Devil Wears Prada' economy", a term other news outlets also used.
+In 2008, The New York Times wrote that the movie had defined the public image of a personal assistant.
+Seven years later, Dissent's Francesca Mari pointed to The Devil Wears Prada as the best-known narrative of assistantship.
+The next year, writing about a proposed change in U.S. federal overtime regulations that threatened that practice, the Times called it the "Devil Wears Prada economy".

-On the film's 10th anniversary, Alyssa Rosenberg wrote in The Washington Post that Miranda anticipated female antiheroines of popular television series of the later 2000s and 2010s such as Scandals Olivia Pope and Cersei Lannister in Game of Thrones.
-Like them, she observes, Miranda competently assumes a position of authority often held by male characters, despite her moral failings, that she must defend against attempts to use her personal life to remove her from it, to "prov[e], as a creature of sentiment, that she never belonged there in the first place."
-In doing so, however successfully to herself and others, "she has zipped herself into a life as regimented and limited as a skintight pencil skirt."
+On the film's 10th anniversary, Alyssa Rosenberg wrote in The Washington Post that Miranda anticipated female antiheroines of popular television series like Scandals Olivia Pope and Cersei Lannister in Game of Thrones.
+Like them, she observes, Miranda competently assumes a position of authority, despite her moral failings, that she must defend against attempts to use her personal life to remove her from it.
+In doing so, however, "she has zipped herself into a life as regimented and limited as a skintight pencil skirt".